Anuswar/Vscod-Extension-/README.md

    DotJoshJohnson.xml
     ```

-4. Run the `setup.sh` script from the terminal in the repository directory:
+4. Run the `setup.sh` script from the terminal in the repository directory (Windows):
     ```sh
     ./setup.sh
     ```